 You can read the story and download it in our accurate, printable, and searchable PDF file, which is based on The Complete Works of Kate Chopin, edited by Per Seyersted (Baton Rouge: Louisiana State UP, 1969, 2006).
 If you’re citing a passage from this or other Kate Chopin stories for research purposes, it’s a good idea to check your citation against one of these printed texts.

-- a “gaudy” woman next to Mrs. Sommers at the theatre
+- The “gaudy” woman next to Mrs. Sommers at the theatre

-- a man across from Mrs. Sommers on the cable car
+- The man across from Mrs. Sommers on the cable car

 The story takes place in an unnamed city–a city large enough to have a department store, a fashionable restaurant, a theatre, and a cable car–probably in the early 1890s.

-You can read about finding themes in Kate Chopin’s stories and novels on the Themes page of this site, and check the first and second questions below for two possible ideas to explore—impulse and manipulation.
+You can read about finding themes in Kate Chopin’s stories and novels on the Themes page of this site.

 The story was written in April, 1896, and published in Vogue on September 16, 1897, one of nineteen Kate Chopin stories that Vogue published.